recharts/recharts/CONTRIBUTING.md

 ## <a name="code"></a>Code Guide

 Our linter will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running: `npm run lint`
+You can check the status of your code styling by running: `npm run lint`

 However, there are still some styles that the linter cannot pick up.
 If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.